StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 ![Data flow](../../.gitbook/assets/stackpack-kubernetes.svg)

+* Data is retrieved from the deployed [StackState Agents](#stackstate-agents).
+* Retrieved data is pushed to StackState via the Agent StackPack \(StackState Agent V2\) and the Kubernetes StackPack \(StackState Cluster Agent\).
+* In StackState:
+  * [Topology data](kubernetes.md#topology) is translated into components and relations.
+  * [Tags](kubernetes.md#tags) defined in Kubernetes are added to components and relations in StackState.
+  * [Metrics data](kubernetes.md#metrics) is stored and accessible within StackState.
+Relevant metrics data is mapped to associated components and relations in StackState.
+  * [Kubernetes events](kubernetes.md#events) are available in the StackState UI Events Perspective and listed in the details pane on the right of the StackState UI.

+## StackState Agents

 The Kubernetes integration collects topology data in a Kubernetes cluster as well as metrics and events.
 To achieve this, three types of StackState Agent are  used:

 | Component | Required? | Pod name |Description |